thao-ng11/fastfit/diaries/nate.md

 8/31
 Finally started FrontEnd Today, wahoo!
 I got about 50% of the way done with it, just need to implement another form and list then it will be complete!
 Last thing I would need to do is some CSS.
 Hopefully by the middle of next week I can finish up my part of the MVP and start doing some stretch goals.

+9/1
+Continued on more of my FrontEnd portion.